Satyamkuwar10/Calculator/README.md

 Author : Satyam Kuwar
+You can view this calculator using this link: https://satyamkuwar10.github.io/Calculator/

 This repository contains a simple calculator application developed using HTML, CSS, and JavaScript.
 The calculator performs basic arithmetic operations such as addition, subtraction, multiplication, and division.